Trusted by more than 50,000 customers globally

-Note that this is not a fully reliable method as it uses a simulator rather than a real device and browsers to get the job done.
-Therefore, it cannot replicate all real user conditions, which means that any tests executing by this method will be inconclusive.
+Note that this is not an entirely reliable method as it uses a simulator rather than a real device and browsers to get the job done.
+Therefore, it cannot replicate all real user conditions, which means that any tests executed by this method will be inconclusive.
 For 100% accurate results, use the second method – using real browsers.

 Listed below are the steps to view the mobile version of a website on Chrome:

 - Open DevTools by pressing F12.